catjobe/BIS15W2024_cberevoescu/lab3/lab3_hw.md

 ## [1] 1747.071
 ```

+##### The mean weight for small mammals is 1.797847 kg, and the mean weight for large mammals is 1747.071 kg.

 #### 9. Using a similar approach as above, do large or small animals sleep longer on average?

 Mean Sleep Time for Small Mammals: